Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 </figure>

 The point on the sample timeline indicated by `SegmentTemplate@presentationTimeOffset` (in timescale units, default zero) SHALL be considered equivalent to the [=period=] start point on the [=MPD timeline=].

+`SegmentTempleate@presentationTimeOffset` SHALL NOT change between updates of a dynamic MPD.

 If [=simple addressing=] or [=explicit addressing=] is used, `SegmentTemplate@presentationTimeOffset` SHALL be a point within or at the start of the [=media segment=] that starts at or overlaps the [=period=] start point, even if this [=media segment=] is no longer referenced by the [=MPD=] (as may be the case with a dynamic MPD if the [=media segment=] has fallen out of the time shift window).